Vendhu Thanindhathu Kaadu (soundtrack)

 Vendhu Thanindhathu Kaadu is the soundtrack to the eponymous 2022 Tamil-language neo-noir gangster film directed by Gautham Vasudev Menon and starring Silambarasan in the lead role.
-The film's soundtrack features five songs composed by A. R. Rahman and lyrics written by Vivek & Thamarai.
+The film's soundtrack features five songs composed by A. R. Rahman and lyrics written by Thamarai.
 It is preceded by two singles—"Kaalathukkum Nee Venum" and "Marakkuma Nenjam"—before the album's release on 31 August 2022 through Think Music.
 The album, particularly the song "Mallipoo", received positive response from music critics.

 Development

 Vendhu Thanindhathu Kaadu marked Rahman's third collaboration with Menon after Vinnaithaandi Varuvaayaa (2010) and Achcham Yenbadhu Madamaiyada (2016); fourth with Silambarasan after the former two films and Chekka Chivantha Vaanam (2018).
 As with Menon's previous films, Thamarai penned the lyrics for all the songs in the film.
 Rahman had initially worked on three songs for Nadhigalil Neeradum Sooriyan, a film that was intended before the production of Vendhu Thanindhathu Kaadu.
 Menon, then requested Rahman to use the same tunes with different lyrics but Rahman composed fresh tunes for the film.
 Producer Ishari K. Ganesh after meeting Rahman multiple times in his studio, described that the songs "have come out very well".

 The track "Mallipoo"—which received huge popularity post the film's release—was shot in a single sequence, which is about the gangsters dancing in a single room connecting with the world.
 Menon said "When you listened to the song, you might have thought that it was a number with women.
 But we didn’t want to do that at all.
 It is about the guys and their connection with the rest of the world through a phone."
 Rahman suggested the song "Mallipoo" regarding that particular sequence and composed it entirely which he sent to Menon, and he liked it.

 Madhushree recorded vocals for the song; her first since three years.
 She revealed that, she had received numerous offers for singing in Tamil films during the COVID-19 pandemic but turned down them as she was skeptic on travelling to Chennai for recording.
 She accepted her part for "Mallipoo" due to her long-standing collaboration with Rahman.
 Besides acting in a prominent role, Neeraj Madhav wrote and performed a rap number "Porattam" for this film.